Check out a few of the articles so far...

 (1) The first is on whether to rescind the action taken July 10, since the 3-2 vote technically constituted a denial.

 (2) If that motion passes, there will be discussion on, and a separate new vote on, whether to grant the parking variance.

 The meeting begins at 7:30 p.m., Thursday, Aug.
 14, in commission chambers on the third floor of City Hall, located at 211 S. Williams in Royal Oak.
 Public comment on all agenda items is permitted.
 Parking at the Farmers Market might be the best option.

 If you are a Royal Oak resident and/or a fan of Michigan By The Bottle Tasting Room, we would greatly appreciate your support at this meeting.
-If you're unable to attend but would like to write a letter of support, you are welcome to forward it to Michigan By The Bottle Tasting Room, 45645 Hayes, Shelby Township, MI 48315, and we will include it in the packets we're preparing for ZBA members.
+If you're unable to attend but would like to write a letter of support, you are welcome to forward it to Michigan By The Bottle Tasting Room, 45645 Hayes, Shelby Township, MI 48315, or email it to firstname.lastname@example.org, and we will include it in the packets we're preparing for ZBA members.

 We kindly ask that anyone who speaks on our behalf be pleasant, professional and respectful.
 The ZBA members are citizens who have offered their time to make the decisions that are best for the city and surrounding area.